spideyz0r/kubesw/README.md

 # kubesw
-kubeswitch is a dynamic tool designed to enhance your kubernetes workflow by enabling isolated context and namespace management for each terminal
+Kubeswitch is a dynamic tool designed to enhance your kubernetes workflow by enabling isolated context and namespace management for each terminal